ghaiyan/TORNADOES/README.md

 ## step7.Hypergraph learning was used to generate sub-compartments, and the similarity was compared with fanc and CALDER A/B compartment and su-compartment.
 run scripts of example/4-hypergraph.ipynb

+Or you can change the data of code "example/3-dataprocess.py", and run "python example/3-dataprocess.py"

 ## step8. plot figures
 run scripts of Landmark position.ipynb

+## step9 evaluete
+run scripts of "example/5-evalute-anchor-factors.py" and "example/6-evalute-factors-density.py"